mozilla/pontoon/README.md

 To only update Playdoh and submodules, do:

-`git pull playdoh master && git submodule foreach git pull origin master`
+`git submodule foreach git pull origin master`

 Get involved
 ------------